webosose/website/content/en/docs/guides/setup/flashing-webos-ose.md

         * Plug a keyboard and a mouse into the USB ports of the target device.
 3. Set the input mode of the touchscreen (or monitor) to the port connected with the target device.
 4. Plug the power cable into the target device.
 The target device will boot up.
 Wait until the start-up screen with webOS OSE logo appears on the screen.
-5. Start the webOS OSE Home Launcher.
+5. Start the webOS OSE App Bar or Home Launcher.
-    * **For webOS OSE 2.0.0 or Higher**
+    * **For webOS OSE 2.19.0 or Higher**

+        After starting up the target device, you will see the App Bar popping up from the bottom side of the screen.
+App Bar should contain a list of pre-installed apps, as shown in the figure below.

+        {{< figure src="/images/docs/guides/setup/boot-screen-for-2-19-0-or-higher.jpg" alt="Bootup screen for webOS OSE 2.19.0 or higher" class="align-left" >}}

+        For more details on how to use webOS OSE UI, see [webOS OSE UI Guide]({{< relref "webos-ose-ui-guide" >}}).

+    * **For webOS OSE 2.0.0 ~ 2.18.0**

         After starting up the target device, you will see the Home Launcher UI popping up from the bottom side of the screen.
 Home Launcher should contain a list of pre-installed apps and icons for quick access menu, as shown in the figure below.

+        {{< figure src="/images/docs/guides/setup/webosose-2_0-bootup-launcher.jpg" alt="webOS OSE 2.0 Bootup Screen" class="align-left" >}}

+        The names of quick access menu icons are as shown below.
+Currently, only the icon for System Settings app is working.
+The others will be implemented in a future release.

-        {{< figure src="/images/docs/guides/setup/boot-screen-for-2-19-0-or-higher.jpg" alt="Bootup screen for webOS OSE 2.19.0 or higher" class="align-left" >}}
+        {{< figure src="/images/docs/guides/setup/webosose-2_0-quick-access-menu.jpg" alt="webOS OSE 2.0 quick access menu" class="align-left" >}}

-        For more details on how to use webOS OSE UI, see [webOS OSE UI Guide]({{< relref "webos-ose-ui-guide" >}}).
+        If you want to close the Home Launcher, tap the outside of the Home Launcher.
+Swiping up from the bottom of the screen will show the Home Launcher again.

+        {{< note >}}
+        The Edit button in the Home Launcher is not working.
+        {{< /note >}}

     * **For webOS OSE 1.x**